reiver/guide-org/role/supervisor/README.md

 * to enforce compliance,
 * to exert pressure,
-* to know what each person did and didn't work on each day,
+* to know what each supervisee did and didn't work on each day,
-* to be the one who notices if someone doesn't work or doesn't do their job,
+* to be the one who notices if a supervisee doesn't work or doesn't do their job,
-* to report any problems with their supervisees to whomever the supervisor reports to,
+* to report any problems with their a supervisee to whomever the supervisor reports to,
 * to try to correct any problems with supervisees, and
 * to deal with any problems with a supervisee that cannot be corrected.

 For example —

-* do your job,
+* telling supervisees to, “do your job”,
-* show up to this meeting,
+* telling supervisees to, “show up to this meeting”,
-* show up on time,
+* telling supervisees to, “show up on time”,
-* don't slack off,
+* telling supervisees to, “don't slack off”,
-* do this task,
+* telling supervisees to, “do this task”,
-* follow this rule,
+* telling supervisees to, “follow this rule”,
-* fill out this form,
+* telling supervisees to, “fill out this form”,
-* do this or you are fired,
+* (with permission from whomever the supervisor reports to) telling supervisees to, “do this or you are fired”,
-* you are fired,
+* (with permission from whomever the supervisor reports to) telling supervisees, “you are fired”,
 * etc.

 ## Specialization